Prem2310/finovera-frontend/README.md

+Below is the Markdown (.md) file content based on the updated README you requested.
+You can copy this into a file named README.md for your project.

+markdown

+Collapse

+Wrap

+Copy
 # Finovera

-Welcome to the **Finovera**, a financial management platform designed to empower retail investors with AI-driven insights, real-time data, and user-friendly tools.
+Welcome to **Finovera**, a financial management platform designed to empower retail investors with AI-driven insights, real-time data, and user-friendly tools.
 Developed by **Team Bright-Hive**, this project leverages advanced AI capabilities (Gemini LLM) to simplify investment, enhance portfolio management, and promote financial literacy.

 ## Project Overview

-The finovera Dashboard is an intelligent, comprehensive solution for retail investors.
+The Finovera Dashboard is an intelligent, comprehensive solution for retail investors.
 It integrates real-time financial data, personalized recommendations, secure portfolio tracking, and simplified regulatory insights into a single platform.
 Whether you're a beginner or an experienced investor, this dashboard provides the tools you need to make informed decisions and manage your investments effectively.

 ## Key Features